 How this model works:

-• This program loads the GIS data of the Ohio State University buildings and pavement from shapefiles.
+- This program loads the GIS data of the Ohio State University buildings and pavement from shapefiles.

-• It generates up to 200 students at random buildings.
+targetfor student movement. - It generates up to 200 students at random buildings.

-• It allows students to move only within buildings (green patches) and orange patches (pavement).
+- It allows students to move only within buildings (green patches) and orange patches (pavement).

-• User can define whether student motion is random or biased towards the target building. random-motion involves a simple heuristic - test whether the patch in front of the student is feasible (green or orange); if so, move forward to that patch.
+random-motioninvolves a simple heuristic - test whether the patch in front of the student is feasible (green or orange); if so, move forward to that patch.
 If not, a student makes a random left turn.
-With biased-motion, a student turns to face the target after a successful move forward.
+Withbiased-motion, a student turns to face the target after a successful move forward. test-arrivaltests if a student is within 5 units of the target.
+If so, the student moves to that target, is removed, and the arrival-count is incremented.

 Demo: